-- Confront issues OR SUFFER
+1. Confront issues OR suffer later.

-- Deal with elephants in the room
+5. Deal with elephants in the room.

-- If you act like there is no elephant in the room, more will show up.
+7. If you act like there is no elephant in the room, more will show up.

 Oh, I can talk about David!
 But David lost three sons.
 Two wanted the kingdom and would do anything to get it.
-Scripture tells us concerning Adonijah, “David had not rebuked him at any time” 1 Kings 1:6.
-Yes, we often forget that Yahweh said those He loves He disciplines.
-There is one son of King David’s that truly breaks my heart.
+Scripture tells us concerning Adonijah, “David had not rebuked him at any time”( 1 Kings 1:6.).
+Yes, we often forget that the Father said those He loves He disciplines.
+There is one son of King David’s that genuinely breaks my heart.

 His name is ABSALOM.

-A BATTLE RAGES, as Absalom has won the whole kingdom of Israel.
+A battle rages, as Absalom has won the whole kingdom of Israel.

 “And the king gave this command to Joab, Abishai, and Ittai: “For my sake, DEAL GENTLY with young Absalom.”
 And all the troops heard the king give this order to his commanders and the Israelite troops were beaten back by David’s men.
-There was a GREAT SLAUGHTER that day, and 20,000 men LAID DOWN their lives.”
-2nd Samuel 18:5-7 NLT.
+There was a great slaughter that day, and 20,000 men laid down their lives” (2nd Samuel 18:5-7 NLT).

-Sometimes we wait so long, we hurt ourselves and others.
-Sin happened in David’s household and he did nothing.
-David did not punish Amnon for rape and Absalom takes the matter into his own hands.
+Sometimes we wait so long; we hurt ourselves and others.
+Sin happened in David’s household, and he did nothing.
+David did not punish Amnon for rape, and Absalom takes the matter into his own hands.
 He kills his half-brother.
-For two years he had been harboring bitterness and waiting for his father to do what he should have done.
+For two years, he had been harboring bitterness and waiting for his father to do what he should have done.
 Now we have rape and murder.

 Absalom flees and three years go by.
 He longs to see his father and come home, but David refuses to speak to him.
-Remember, lack of confronting issues causes greater issues!
+Remember, lack of confronting issues causes greater issues.

-Poor Absalom, he looks at all his father’s mistakes and thinks he can do better at being king.
+Poor Absalom.
+He looks at all his father’s mistakes and thinks he can do better at being king.
 He doesn’t think about all his father’s victories.
 He only sees his passiveness.
 So off he rides to battle to take over his father’s kingdom.

 “During the battle, Absalom happened to come upon some of David’s men.
 He tried to escape on his mule, but as he rode beneath the thick branches of a great tree, his hair got caught in the tree.
-His mule kept going and left him dangling in the air.”
-2nd Samuel 18:9 NLT.
+His mule kept going and left him dangling in the air” (2nd Samuel 18:9 NLT).

-One of David’s men sees him there but he won’t kill him.
+One of David’s men sees him there, but he won’t kill him.
 Joab is upset that he did not end his life.

 “I would not kill the king’s son for even a thousand pieces of silver,” the man replied to Joab.
-“We all heard the king say to you and Abishai and Ittai, ‘For my sake, please spare young Absalom.’
-2nd Samuel 18:12 NLT.
+“We all heard the king say to you and Abishai and Ittai, ‘For my sake, please spare young Absalom” (2nd Samuel 18:12 NLT).

 “Enough of this nonsense,” Joab said.
-Then he took three daggers and plunged them into Absalom’s heart as he dangled, still alive, in the great tree.”
-2nd Samuel 18:14 NLT.
+Then he took three daggers and plunged them into Absalom’s heart as he dangled, still alive, in the great tree” (2nd Samuel 18:14 NLT).

 Joab had, had enough!
 Over 20,000 men dead and the wicked Absalom trying to take over the kingdom.
-He and his armor bearers slew him that day and brought the victory.
+He and his armor-bearers slew him that day and brought the victory.

-David is sitting at the gate when the men come with the news to tell him they have gotten the victory and that the kingdom is still his.
+David is sitting at the gate when the men come with the news to tell him, they have gotten the victory, and that the kingdom is still his.

 WHAT ABOUT YOUNG ABSALOM, IS HE SAFE, DAVID ASKED?

 “The king was overcome with emotion.
 He went up to the room over the gateway and burst into tears.
 And as he went, he cried, “O my son Absalom!
 My son, my son Absalom!
-IF ONLY I HAD DIED INSTEAD OF YOU!
-O Absalom, my son, my son.”
-2nd Samuel 18:33 NLT.
+If only I had died instead of you!
+O Absalom, my son, my son” (2nd Samuel 18:33 NLT).

 ”As all the people heard of the king’s deep grief for his son, the joy of that day’s victory was turned into deep sadness.
 They crept back into the town that day as though they were ASHAMED and had deserted in battle.
 The king covered his face with his hands and kept on crying, “O my son Absalom!
 O Absalom, my son, my son!”
-2ND SAMUEL 19:2-4 NLT.
+(2nd Samuel 19:2-4 NLT).

-“And Joab came into the house of king David and said, thou hast put to shame this day the faces of all thy servants who have this day saved thy life and the lives of thy sons and of thy daughters, and the lives of thy wives and the lives of thy concubines” 2nd Samuel 19:5 ESV.
+“And Joab came into the house of king David and said, thou hast put to shame this day the faces of all thy servants who have this day saved thy life and the lives of thy sons and of thy daughters, and the lives of thy wives and the lives of thy concubines” (2nd Samuel 19:5 ESV).

-JOAB THEN TELLS THE KING, “Now therefore arise, go out and speak kindly to your servants, for I swear by the LORD, if you do not go, not a man will stay with you this night, and this will be worse for you than all the evil that has come upon you from your youth until now.”
-2nd Samuel 19:7 ESV.
+Joab then tells the king, “Now therefore arise, go out and speak kindly to your servants, for I swear by the LORD, if you do not go, not a man will stay with you this night, and this will be worse for you than all the evil that has come upon you from your youth until now” (2nd Samuel 19:7 ESV).

-DID YOU HEAR THAT?
+Did you catch that?
 WORSE THAN ALL THE EVIL . . .